Microsoft releases Windows 10 May 2020 Update -- here's how to download it now

 Customization and utility at your fingertips.
 Xbox Game Bar now supports third-party widgets, helping you customize the overlay experience to fit with the way you game.

-If you find that the update is not showing up for you just yet, Microsoft advises you to hold on an wait a little as this is a staggered rollout.
+If you find that the update is not showing up for you just yet, Microsoft advises you to hold on and wait a little as this is a staggered rollout.
 But if you're desperate to get it, you can download the ISO instead.

 Of course, you might decide that you don't want to install the update -- in which case, check out our guide on how to block the Windows 10 May 2020 update.